AhmedLOUGHRIBI/FaceVerification/README.md

 DataWriter: Write a csv file labeling test images (Output of the pipeline).
 Main: Calls the pipeline from data loading to data writing.

+## Running the pipeline:
+to do so you should download the following directory : https://drive.google.com/open?id=1PHRVgF0VYqbgCX9f8WZo9sZrZHjI9Sgi , and place it in src/model/ .
+I wasn’t able to upload it directly to github because of its volume.

-## Test pipeline Using a threshold of 1.1:
+## Testing the pipeline using a threshold of 1.1:
 #### Input data:
 Reference image: